secondlevel/Conditional-Sequence-to-Sequence-VAE/README.md

-# Conditional-Sequence-to-Sequence-VAE (Summer Course homework 4)
+# Conditional-Sequence-to-Sequence-VAE (Deep Learning and Practice homework 4)
 This is the Lab4 of the Summer course